jchurley95/basic-react-tutorial/README.md

 # Basic React Tutorial
+(if it matters to you, this component pre-dates react hooks, and will need to be updated once they are released into the wild)

 Learn how to access and manipulate data between parent and child components in a React app.